IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 			options: {            //this is optional, gets passed to ibc.network(peers, options);
 				quiet: true,
 				timeout: 60000,
-				tls: false
+				tls: true,
+				maxRetry: 3
 			}
 		},
 		chaincode:{
 			zip_url: 'https://github.com/ibm-blockchain/marbles-chaincode/archive/master.zip', //http/https of a link to download zip
 			unzip_dir: 'marbles-chaincode-master/part2_v1.0.0',                                //name/path to folder that contains the chaincode you want to deploy (path relative to unzipped root)
 			git_url: 'https://github.com/ibm-blockchain/marbles-chaincode/part2_v1.0.0',       //git https URL. should point to the desired chaincode repo AND directory

 			deployed_name: null    //[optional] this is the hashed name of a deployed chaincode.  if you want to run with chaincode that is already deployed set it now, else it will be set when you deploy with the sdk
 		}